geoschem/geos-chem/README.md

-README -- Describes contents of GEOS-Chem repository 20 Dec 2016
+README -- Describes contents of GEOS-Chem repository

+01 Feb 2017
 GEOS-Chem Support Team
 geos-chem-support@as.harvard.edu

-This repository contains the source code for GEOS-Chem v11-01 (provisionally released on 20 Dec 2016).
+This repository contains the source code for GEOS-Chem v11-01.

 Please see the following resources for more information: